How international values-based surveying provides the Global Goals community with strategic knowledge and tactics for engaging new allies.

 Glocalities shared the report with the executive office of the Secretary General of the United Nations and the Special Adviser on the 2030 Agenda.
 With the help of Oxfam and its local affiliates the report was covered by Reuters and newspapers around the world.

-The New York Times column by Nicholas Kristof, which was inspired by our survey findings, caught the attention of Bill Gates, who posted a the following tweet about the topic: Bill Gates.
+The New York Times column by Nicholas Kristof, which was inspired by our survey findings, caught the attention of Bill Gates as well.

 Australia, Austria, Belgium, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, Mexico, Netherlands, Poland, Romania, Russia, South Africa, South Korea, Spain, Sweden, Turkey, United Kingdom and the United States.